Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 ##### headmatter

-The first thing you will notice in the example files contents are the two sets of `---` delimeters at the start.
-The text contained within these markers is called `headmatter` and will always be parsed and validated as valid `yaml`.  `headmatter` contains information necessary for a file to render successfully, as well as any information you would like to access within a template.
-Any valid `yaml` key value pair will be parsed by Kong and made available within the contents coinciding html template.
-There are a few reserved attributes that have special meaning to Kong at time of render.
+The first thing to notice in the example files contents are the two sets of `---` delimiters at the start.
+The text contained within these markers is called `headmatter` and always gets parsed and validated as valid `yaml`.  `headmatter` contains information necessary for a file to render successfully, as well as any information you would like to access within a template.
+Kong parses any valid `yaml` key-value pair and becomes available within the content's coinciding HTML template.
+There are a few reserved attributes that have special meaning to Kong at the time of render.
 They are as follows:

 - `title`:
   - **required**: false